-A master class in how not to behave as a parent
+How not to behave as a parent: A masterclass

 If there was ever a clear illustration of how not to behave as a parent, the film adaptation of Henry James’ novel, What Maisie Saw, demonstrates it perfectly.
 Directed by Scott McGhee and David Sigel, the 2013 release tells the story of a little girl’s struggle for grace in the midst of her parents’ bitter custody battle.
 Told through the eyes of the title’s heroine, Maisie navigates this ever-widening turmoil with a six-year-old’s innocence.
 It has also been described as “a monster movie – even if the monsters in question leave emotional scars rather than physical ones.”

 If the theme of ‘appropriate shared parenting’ affects you, Lisa Broddle, SRB’s Family and Collaborative Lawyer, recommends some pointers from of Sylvia Duncan’s recent talk to Thameside Collaborative Lawyers and Mediators.